skai-x/elastic-jupyter-operator/docs/kernel.md

 - Kernel CRD (new): It is used to manage kernels on Kubernetes
 - KernelSpec CRD (new): It is used to configure the kernel specs in runtime
+- KernelTemplate CRD (new): It is used to configure kernel in runtime
 - JupyterGateway CRD: Changes is made to support updating kernels on the fly
 - Kubeflow Kernel Launcher (new): It is used to launch Kernel CRD inside the gateway
 - Kubeflow Process Proxy (new): It is used to manage kernels in enterprise gateway